mengdu/m-message/examples/docs/index.md

     return {
       type: '',
       position: '',
-      msg: 'This is a test message'
+      msg: 'This is a test message',
+      hasMask: false
     }
   },
   methods: {